Butterfly Garden offers green urban space and beauty for all

 So yes!
 We anticipate that our 4,500 sq. ft. butterfly garden will bring all of these things to our neighborhood: health for people and Earth, well-being for our neighbors, beauty for all, and a deeply spiritual sense that all of us belong to Earth, to God, and to one another.

-If you agree, please consider making a gift to this beautiful urban green space we are creating where Siena Hall once stood.
+This beautiful urban green space is where Siena Hall once stood.